vtexdocs/help-center-content/README.md

 1. Open a branch in the [help-center-content](https://github.com/vtexdocs/help-center-content) repository.
 2. Add a new file in the [desired folder](#in-this-repository), and write the content of the article according to the [Template --> TBD](https://github.com/vtexdocs/dev-portal-content/blob/main/templates/guide_template.md).
-    > ⚠️ Make sure the file name (slug) is unique and an exact copy of the article title.
+    > ⚠️ Make sure the file name (slug) is unique and an exact copy of the article slug.

 3. [Add images](#adding-an-image-to-the-article) to the article, if necessary.
 3. Fill in the [front matter](#filling-in-front-matter-information) of the article.